 All events are held at the Main Fire Station at 300 B Avenue, at the corner of Third and B. Call 503-635-0275 during regular business hours for more information on the clinics.

-Click to visit: The Alliance for Community Traffic Safety in Oregon for more child seat safety information.
+Click to visit: Oregon Impact for more child seat safety information.

 To get more safety information locally, call or write: